AllanK24/QRID/README.md

         *   **Degradation-Aware Static (Novel):** Calibrated using a dataset a set containing ~1000 images – approximately 50% clean images and 50% images randomly degraded using the augmentations listed in the Core Concept section (noise, blur, contrast, jpeg), sourced from the clean sample pool.
 3.  **Validation Datasets:**
     *   **Clean:** Standard COCO `val2017` split.
-    *   **Degraded:** Separate versions of the *entire* COCO `val2017` split were created, with each version having *one* specific degradation applied uniformly to all images (Low Noise, Medium Noise, Low Blur, Medium Blur, Low Contrast, Heavy JPEG).
-Corresponding `data_*.yaml` files were generated, using functionality provided in the repository
+    *   **Degraded:** Separate versions of the *entire* COCO `val2017` split were created, with each version having *one* specific degradation applied uniformly to all images (Low Noise, Medium Noise, Low Blur, Medium Blur, Low Contrast, Heavy JPEG), besides that the mixed augmented validation set was created that randomly applied one of augmentations listed to 50% of images while other 50% remained clean.
+Corresponding `data_*.yaml` files were generated, using functionality provided in the repository.
 4.  **Evaluation:**
     *   All models (FP32 engine, FP16 engine, Dynamic QUInt8 ONNX, Static INT8 Clean Calib engine, Static INT8 Mixed Calib engine) were benchmarked on the clean validation set and all distinct degraded validation sets.
     *   **Metrics:** mAP50-95(B), mAP50(B) for accuracy; Latency (ms/image) and FPS for performance (Batch Size 1).